KanerA/Cyber4s-Final-Project/README.md

 ## Cyber4s 2021 Final Project

-This is a finel project of [cyber4s](https://www.timesofisrael.com/progam-arms-discharged-fighters-with-cyberskills-wins-idf-chief-of-staff-award/) 2021 course.
+This is a final project of [cyber4s](https://www.timesofisrael.com/progam-arms-discharged-fighters-with-cyberskills-wins-idf-chief-of-staff-award/) 2021 course.

 ## About the project
-- This project has came to life after an intensive mobth of hard work.
+- This project has come to life after an intensive month of hard work.
 - The project was effected by clients and their requests and suggestions.
-- This app is sutable for running 1-day stands and helps to communicate between the kitchen and the register.
+- This app is suitable for running 1-day stands and helps to communicate between the kitchen and the register.

 ## Example Gifs
 ![web-gif](readmeFiles/bonGif.gif)